-As I mentioned earlier, it is not uncommon to see good quality Europeanmade belts provide up to four or five times longer operational life.
-For example, to quote one operations manager in Scotland, "We used to replace our belts every three to six months.
+As I mentioned earlier, it is not uncommon to see good quality European-made belts provide up to four or five times longer operational life.
+For example, to quote one quarry manager in Scotland, "We used to replace our belts every three to six months.
 Now it can be four or five years before we need to fit a replacement".
 No doubt that the high-grade belt would have an appreciably bigger price tag.
 However, it is highly unlikely that it would have been 300 or 400% more expensive than its low-grade predecessor.
-When you add in the costs of regular repairs and replacements and the lost output that are also avoided then the savings can be dramatic.
+When you add in the costs of regular repairs and replacements and the lost output that are also avoided then the savings are dramatic to say the least.

-In my experience, the best approach is to select the conveyor that has the highest frequency of repairs and replacements.
+In my experience, the best approach is to select the conveyor that places the toughest demands on the conveyor belts or, in other words, has the highest frequency of repairs and replacements.
 The next step would then be to discuss the application and your requirements with an experienced representative of each potential supplier.
 If the conveyor you have chosen is particularly problematic then it is often a good idea to make absolutely sure that the specification of the belt is correct by using a belt calculation program overseen by a professional conveyor belt engineer.